tripleo1/awesome/README.md

 - [enthought/pyface](https://github.com/enthought/pyface) - pyface: traits-capable windowing framework
 - [enthought/traits](https://github.com/enthought/traits) - Observable typed attributes for Python classes
 - [enthought/traitsui](https://github.com/enthought/traitsui) - TraitsUI: Traits-capable windowing framework
+- [gevent-on-pypy/pypycore](https://github.com/gevent-on-pypy/pypycore) - gevent.core implemented as cffi module, might be used with pypy
+- [gorakhargosh/mom](https://github.com/gorakhargosh/mom) - The do-not-repeat-yourself-library.
+All your utils.py and compat.py are belong to us.
+Python 2.5+, PyPy, and Python 3.x
 - [graboluk/stiko](https://github.com/graboluk/stiko) - systray icon for syncthing
+- [halgari/clj-pypy](https://github.com/halgari/clj-pypy) - A implementation of Clojure on PyPy
 - [hungrywolf27/zfs-list-gtk](https://github.com/hungrywolf27/zfs-list-gtk) - A simple GUI that lists ZFS filesystems and snapshots in a Gtk TreeView widget.
 Written in Python.
 - [iperov/DeepFaceLive](https://github.com/iperov/DeepFaceLive) - Real-time face swap for PC streaming or video calls
+- [jorgenkg/python-neural-network](https://github.com/jorgenkg/python-neural-network) - This is an efficient implementation of a fully connected neural network in NumPy.
+The network can be trained by a variety of learning algorithms: backpropagation, resilient backpropagation and scaled conjugate gradient learning.
+The network has been developed with PYPY in mind.
+- [jstepien/psota](https://github.com/jstepien/psota) - “Clojure on PyPy” would be an exaggeration
 - [kennethreitz/maya](https://github.com/kennethreitz/maya) - Datetimes for Humans™
 - [knorrie/btrfs-heatmap](https://github.com/knorrie/btrfs-heatmap) - Visualize the layout of data on your btrfs filesystem over time
 - [lelit/tailor](https://github.com/lelit/tailor) - A tool to exchange changesets between different version control systems